 1½ cups raisins, Craisins, or dried cherries

 1 cup walnuts or pecans, chopped (use sunflower seeds if allergic to nuts)

-Topping mixture: you’ll need a small bowl of water, and some sugar and salt
+Topping mixture: you’ll need a small bowl of water, and a little sugar and salt

 Prepare oven and baking pans:

 Preheat oven to 350º.

-Line three baking pans with parchment paper, or grease pan lightly with canola oil.
+Line three baking sheets with parchment paper, or grease pans with canola oil.

-To melt butter: place butter in a Pyrex liquid measuring cup.
+To melt butter: Place butter in a tempered-glass liquid measuring cup.
 Melt butter in the microwave for 20-30 seconds.
 If little flecks of butter remain after melting, that is okay; better to let them melt on their own than risk overheating and causing the butter to separate into fat, water, and milk solids.

-To prepare chopped nuts*: I won’t dirty the food processor for just one cup of nuts, so here is what I do instead: place the measured amount of nuts in a baggie and use a meat mallet to crush them into small pieces.
+To prepare chopped nuts: I won’t dirty the food processor for just one cup of nuts.
+Instead, place the measured amount of nuts in a baggie and use a meat mallet to crush them into small pieces.

-To grate fresh ginger: As a general rule of thumb, when substituting fresh spices for dried, triple the amount of dried spice called for in the recipe.
-This recipe called for 1½ teaspoons of ground ginger, so I grated 1½ tablespoons instead.
+To grate fresh ginger: As a general rule, when substituting fresh spice for a dried amount, use triple the amount of fresh.
+This recipe calls for 1½ teaspoons of ground ginger; I grated 1½ tablespoons instead.
 Know that 3 teaspoons = 1 tablespoon.
-Also, you can store unpeeled ginger root in a baggie in the freezer.
+Also, you can store unpeeled ginger root in the freezer.

-To prepare eggs for recipes: Always break eggs in a separate bowl before adding to the batter.
-You need to inspect them for broken shells or for a bad, foul-smelling egg.
+To prepare eggs: Always break eggs in a separate bowl before adding to batter and then inspect for tiny broken shells or a foul-smelling yolk.